aryankashyap7/CheatSheets-for-Developers/src/pages/sheet/docker.md

 title: "Docker Cheatsheet"
 ---

+## Synopsis

+Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
+All containers are run by a single operating-system kernel and are thus more lightweight than virtual machines.
+Containers are created from images that specify their precise contents.
+Images are often created by combining and modifying standard images downloaded from public repositories.

 ## Run a new Container

 Container is a running instance of an image.
 You can run a container from an image using the `docker run` command.